o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/game-play-design-guide-intro.md

   and cloud gems to create cloud connected features for your game. '
 title: '&cloud; Gameplay Design and Engineering Guide'
 ---
-# Cloud Canvas Gameplay Design and Engineering Guide<a name="cloud-canvas-game-play-design-guide-intro"></a>
+# Cloud Canvas Gameplay Design and Engineering Guide {#cloud-canvas-game-play-design-guide-intro}

 You can use Cloud Canvas's deployments, resource groups, and cloud gems \(provided by yourself or others\) to design and engineer the cloud connected features of your game\.